rpatelCERN/SCRA2BLE/README.md

 ```
 cd PubPlots
-python scripts/fill_all_inputs.py YEAR
+python scripts/fill_all_inputs.py
 ```

 The above function will create formatted histograms for the bkg estimate, data, post-fit backgrounds, and selected signal points.
-The bkg and data are filled according to Run Eras (2016,2017, 2018, 2018HEM)
+The bkg and data are filled for the full Run2 data if no argument is specified or according to Run Eras (2016,2017, 2018, 2018HEM).
+The full Run2 background estimates are taken from the same area as for the likelihood inputs: DatacardBuilder/inputHistograms/histograms_137.4fb .
+The Run era inputs are in SCRA2BLE/PubPlots/inputs/ where the background estimate is only done with the data in a given run period.
+These inputs are included for checks and can be compared to the full Run2 background estimates.